docker-training/cnc-aws-setup/README.md

 > Its a good idea to deploy more users than you will need.
 Generally I will deploy the amount of students, including the instructor + 3.

-This scipt will create a set of files that will be needed for the cleanup process.
+This script will create a set of files that will be needed for the cleanup process.
 Do not delete them.

 You will find the credentials that you can provide to your students in the student-credentials.txt file.
 Only provide one set of credentials per student.